mattermost-community/mattermost-plugin-jitsi/CONTRIBUTING.md

 ## Reporting issues

-If you think you found a bug, [please use the GitHub issue tracker](https://github.com/mattermost/mattermost-plugin-jitsi/issues/new?template=issue.md) to open an issue.
+If you think you've found a bug, [please use the GitHub issue tracker](https://github.com/mattermost/mattermost-plugin-jitsi/issues/new?template=issue.md) to open an issue.
 To help us troubleshoot the issue, please provide the required information in the issue template.

 ## Translating strings

-Mattermost Jitsi Plugin supports localization to various languages.
+The Mattermost Jitsi plugin supports localization to various languages.
 We as maintainers rely on contributors to help with the translations.

 The plugin uses [go-i18n](https://github.com/nicksnyder/go-i18n) as library and tool to manage translation.
 The CLI tool `goi18n` is required to manage translation.
 You can install it by running `env GO111MODULE=off go get -u github.com/nicksnyder/go-i18n/v2/goi18n`.